-If you want a vintage Strat pickup that is extra hot, these pickups are seriously worth considering
+If you want a vintage Strat pickup that is extra hot, these are seriously worth considering.

-Keep in mind: these are Stratocaster pickup; they are dripping in Strat-ness.
-So again, not meant for situations where you need a humbucker.
+Keep in mind: these are Stratocaster pickups; they are dripping in Strat-ness, so obviously, not meant for situations in which you need a humbucker.
 But if you are a Strat player, and the vintage realm is where you tend to spend your time, the Fender Texas Specials have a lot to offer.

-What always impresses me so much about these pickups is the versatility.
+What always impresses me so much about these pickups is their versatility.
 They do super-clean extremely well.
 But they also sound incredible with moderate amounts of gain.
-Granted, these are not meant for crazy amounts of distortion, so if you are a Metal player I don’t think these are the right pickups.
-But, if you play Blues, Jazz, Pop, Rock, Rock and Roll, Funk, etc… these pickups are quite versatile.
+Granted, these are not meant for crazy amounts of distortion, so if you are a Metal player I don’t think these are the right pickups for you.
+But, if you play Blues, Jazz, Pop, Rock, Rock and Roll, Funk, etc., you’ll find that Fender Texas Specials are quite versatile.

-The clean sounds are second to none; plenty of snap, and twang, and bell-like chime.
+The clean sounds are second to none — plenty of snap, and twang, and bell-like chime.
 When you start to apply drive, all kinds of wonderful squeaks and squawks start to pop out of your amplifier.
-While they are vintage pickups (i.e. non hum-canceling). they are surprisingly quiet for vintage pickups.
-If you are considering upgrading your Fender Stratocaster pickups, and do not want hum-cancelling, Texas Specials are seriously worth considering.
-Take a listed to the videos below for a pretty good sampling of how they sound.
+While they are vintage pickups (i.e. non hum-canceling), they are surprisingly quiet for vintage.
+If you’re considering upgrading your Fender Stratocaster pickups, and do not want hum-cancelling, Texas Specials are seriously worth considering.
+Take a listen to the videos below for a pretty good sampling of how they sound.